ddaniel2137/compartmental_modelling/epidemics_mds/2 Simple compartmental models.md

 ![](https://cdn.mathpix.com/cropped/2024_06_11_fe9fdebf2e9671e7e798g-48.jpg?height=391&width=670&top_left_y=1088&top_left_x=386)

-Figure 2.23 The SIRC model results in a carrier state $C$ and a recovered state $R . \theta$ denotes the proportion of infected who go on to be carriers. $\omega$ is the rate at which carriers convert to noninfectious, immune recovery.
+Figure 2.23 The SIRC model results in a carrier state $C$ and a recovered state $R$. $\theta$ denotes the proportion of infected who go on to be carriers. $\omega$ is the rate at which carriers convert to noninfectious, immune recovery.

 $$
 \begin{align*}